-NPOs may also face penalties for the failure to submit their financial reports in a timely manner.
-Between the year 2017 and 2018, for instance, the Charity Commissioner of Maharashtra State deregistered over a hundred thousand charitable trusts and societies which failed to file their annual audited accounts with his office for the previous five years.
-There are about 800,000 trusts and societies registered in the state of Maharashtra.
+NPOs may also face penalties for the failure to submit their financial reports in a timely manner, which can include involuntary termination.
+Between the year 2017 and 2018, for instance, the Charity Commissioner of Maharashtra State deregistered over a hundred thousand charitable trusts and societies that failed to file their annual audited accounts with his office for the previous five years.